ORANA ARTS REGIONAL SNAPSHOT 2017

 - WPCC and DRTCC contribute to audience development opportunities.

-- Some good grass root events within two hours of communities.
+- Plenty of grass-root events within two hours of communities.

 - Quality of lifestyle.